hackshackers/hackshackers-hugo-content/blog/2019/09/register-misinfocon-london.md

 {{< tweet 1175078376035553285 >}}

-And don’t forget about our [monthly global open call](https://hackshackers.com/resources/global-open-call/) this Wednesday!
+And don’t forget about our monthly global open call this Wednesday!
+Join in anytime from the top of the hour at 1200 US Eastern time.

 **The week ahead:**